flipperdevices/flipperzero-firmware/applications/external/totp/lib/wolfssl/wolfcrypt/src/port/nxp/README_SE050.md

 ```

 Default ENC, MAC, and DEK keys for SCP03 should be set by defining the
 following values.
-These are the default keys wolfSSL used for the SE50C2
+Thes are the default keys wolfSSL used for the SE50C2
 variant (OEF OID: A201).
 The variant can be seen by running the
 `se05x_GetInfo` sample application.